Direction – Social Democracy: Opposition (2020–2023)

 The party managed to score 18.29% in the 2020 Slovak parliamentary election, which was 2 to 3 percent more than the latest polls showed, but it was still a decrease of 10% compared to previous elections.
 The party occupied 38 seats in parliament.
 Pellegrini, the chairman of the Fico parliamentary group, became the vice-chairman of the National Council for the Opposition on the basis of post-election negotiations.
 In May 2020, two deputies for Smer (Ján Podmanický and Marián Kéry) founded a value policy platform with deputies from KDŽP, elected as a candidate of the Kotlebists – People's Party Our Slovakia.
 Because of this, Pellegrini sharply criticized them, while Fico defended Podmanický.
-In May 2020, Podmanický also left the Smer parliamentary group after criticism from his own ranks.
+In May 2020, Podmanický also left the Smer parliamentary group after criticism from his own ranks, although he then rejoined the party in 2022.

 As early as April 2020, party vice-chairman Pellegrini announced his ambition to run for party chairman as Smer's most popular politician, winning 170,000 more votes than the chairman.
 Fico reacted strongly, saying that he did not intend to resign and wanted to remain at the head of the party, while Pellegrini gradually began to tighten his criticism of Fico and the party's situation.
 Pellegrini criticized the fact that the party's presidency had not met since the election and the date of the parliament was unknown.
 Pellegrini demanded that the assembly be held as soon as possible, while Fico insisted that the nomination assembly take place only at a ceremonial assembly in December 2020.

 At a June 2020 press conference in Banská Bystrica, Pellegrini announced that he would resign as vice-chairman of Smer and leave the party in the near future.
 He also outlined the establishment of a new party, Voice – Social Democracy (Hlas–SD), which he said should be social democratic, but refuse to be liberal.
 Around that time, Fico had already offered Pellegrini the position of party chairman, provided that he maintained his influence in the party, an offer which was rejected by Pellegrini.
 In the first FOCUS survey, 21.4% of respondents said they would vote for the new Pellegrini party, while those saying they would vote for the original Smer remained at 9.6%.
 At a press conference one week following the announcement of Pellegrini's departure, another 10 deputies announced they would leave the party, including Vice-presidents Peter Žiga and Richard Raši, Bureau member Denisa Saková and long-standing deputies and party members.
 At the same time, together with Pellegrini, they announced the creation of a new social-democratic party at the press conference, which they would join.
 Political scientist Grigory Mesezhnikov postulated that after the departure of the Pellegrini group, the Smer could move further to the left into the spectrum of the radical to communist left.
+Political scientist August Giller argued that "with Pellegrini gone, Smer under Fico intensified its nationalistic and socially conservative stances".